mattsrc/opentx-lua-rssi-histogram/README.md

 ### Label Widget

-Draws a label that can be directly provided, or optionally provided via a callback function.
+Draws a static (non-changing) label that can be directly provided, or optionally provided via a callback function.

+If you are interested in a dynamic (changing value), use `ValueWidget` instead.

 ![Example Image](./images/label_widget.png)